Do you believe that you can change your life and live your dreams just by changing your thoughts?

 If your self-concept is primarily negative, you will need to remove negative stimuli from your environment and replace them with positive ones.

-A real-world example of a visual cue which can prime athletes to increase their endurance is the mere appearance of sports beverages or bottled water during vigorous exercise.
+Athletes are able to increase their endurance by the mere sight of sports beverages or bottled water during vigorous exercise.

 Even simple words have a powerful effect on the mind.
-Professor of Psychology and Cognitive Science John Bargh of the University of Michigan did an experiment with some unscrambled words linked to the elderly.
+University of Michigan psychologist John Bargh conducted an experiment on healthy college students using subtle references to old age.

-He then tracked the time it took students to get from one point to another after exposing them to the words “retired”, “slow”, “wrinkled” and “old”.
-When compared to the period before they were exposed to the words, the students took a few seconds longer.
+He tracked the time it took students to get from one point to another after exposing them to the words “retired”, “slow”, “wrinkled” and “old”.
+The college students were unconsciously slowing their walking pace as a result of these unscrambled phrases associated with the elderly.

 You may achieve amazing things with a primed mind by altering a few things in your daily life.
 Even though priming has both positive and bad aspects, it is an effective technique for achieving your goals.

 Nonetheless, change is never an easy thing to do.
 It takes time, effort, and ambition, and it demands that you step outside of your comfort zone.